 Founded in 2010, Ahrefs is a well-known SEO tool that allows for competitor link analysis, backlink audits, keyword research, paid search reports, and more.

 Boasting a massive link index and a crawler able to process up to 8 billion pages a day (second only to Google).
 The Ahrefs tool is easy to navigate while providing a slew of specialty reports and advanced features.

-Offering over forty plus tools and reports, SEMrush is another favorite among digital marketers.
-Providing an intuitive dashboard, on-page SEO reports, competitor analysis, and keyword research tools great for both SEO and paid search campaigns.
+Offering over forty-plus tools and reports, SEMrush is another favorite among digital marketers.
+Providing an intuitive dashboard, on-page SEO reports, competitor analysis, and keyword research tools is great for both SEO and paid search campaigns.

 This oldy but a goodie, all-in-one SEO tool is great for finding link-building opportunities and keywords.
 One feature that I have always enjoyed was Moz Local.
 Allowing you to easily maximize local business listings even in the toughest of locations.